Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

     return loss
 ```

-So Far, we using `flow.nn.sparse_softmax_cross_entropy_with_logits` to calculate the loss and trade optimal loss as target parameter.
+So Far, we use `flow.nn.sparse_softmax_cross_entropy_with_logits` to calculate the loss and specify it as optimization goal.

- **lr_scheduler** set the learning rate schedule，[0.1]means learning rate is 0.1；
+ **lr_scheduler** set the learning rate schedule, `[0.1]` means learning rate is 0.1；

- **flow.optimizer.SGD** specified optimizer is SGD.
-The momentum=0.
-Loss is the return value and send to 'minimize' which indicate the aim of optimizer is minimize the loss.
+ **flow.optimizer.SGD** means SGD is specified as the optimizer and `momentum=0`.
+The `loss` is the return value meanwhile the goal of minimization to the optimizer.

-## Call the jon function and interaction
+## Call the job function and get results

-We can start training when we called the job function.
+We can start the training by invoking the job function.

-The return value when we called the job function is define by the return value type in job function.
-It can be one or multiple.
+The return value we get when we call the job function is define by the annotation of return value type in job function.

+We can get one or multiple results after each call to job function.

-### Example of one return value
+### Example on single return value
-The job function in [lenet_train.py](../code/quick_start/lenet_train.py)：
+The job function in [lenet_train.py](../code/quick_start/lenet_train.py):
 ```python
 @flow.global_function(type="train")
 def train_job(